valeryjacobs/IoTArchitecture/_posts/2016-12-06-BeijerAutomotiveHackfest.md

 - Virtual Machines

 	Virtual Machines on Azure are payed on hourly usage) and the price differs per type of VM that is created.
-We have chosen to use th D2 that cost €0,236/hour = €157,68/month.

 - Bandwidth